 The Basic Impossibility Result.
 Most of the above applications rely on the intuition that an obfuscated program is a "virtual black box."
 That is, anything one can efficiently compute from the obfuscated program, one should be able to efficiently compute given just oracle access to the program.
 Our main result shows that it is impossible to achieve this notion of obfuscation.
-We prove this by constructing (from any one-way function) a family \mathcal{P} of efficient programs (equivalently, boolean circuits) that is unobfuscatable in the sense that
+We prove this by constructing (from any one-way function) a family \mathcal{P} of efficient programs (in the form of Boolean circuits) that is unobfuscatable in the sense that

-- Given any efficient program P' that computes the same function as a program $P \in \mathcal{P}$, the "source code" P can be reconstructed very efficiently (in time nearly quadratic in the running time of P'). - Yet, given oracle access to a (randomly selected) program $P \in \mathcal{P}$, no efficient algorithm can reconstruct P (or even distinguish a certain bit in the code from random) except with negligible probability.
+- Given any efficient program P' that computes the same function as a program $P \in \mathcal{P}$, the "source code" P can be reconstructed very efficiently (in time roughly quadratic in the running time of P'). - Yet, given oracle access to a (randomly selected) program $P \in \mathcal{P}$, no efficient algorithm can reconstruct P (or even distinguish a certain bit in the code from random) except with negligible probability.

 Thus, there is no way of obfuscating the programs that compute these functions, even if (a) the obfuscator itself has unbounded computation time, and (b) the obfuscation is meant to hide only one bit of information about the function.
+We also note that the family \mathcal{P} is a family of circuits, which means they take inputs of a specific bounded size and produce outputs of a specific bounded size, which could be known to a potential obfuscator, making the job of obfuscation seemingly easier.

 We believe that the existence of such functions shows that the "virtual black box" paradigm for general-purpose obfuscators is inherently flawed.
-Any hope for positive results about obfuscator-like objects must abandon this viewpoint, or at least be reconciled with the existence of functions as above.
+Any hope for positive results about obfuscatorlike objects must abandon this viewpoint, or at least be reconciled with the existence of functions as above.